xolossus/Google-AI-Overview-Hide/README.md

 ## ⚠️ Notes

 - Google frequently changes internal class names (like `.GcKpu`, `.hdzaWe`, etc.).
-- If the filter stops working, open your browser’s DevTools (**Inspect Element**) and update the selectors in `GoogleAiOverviewHide.scss`.
+- If the filter stops working and I have not updated the repository yet, open your browser’s DevTools (**Inspect Element**) and update the selectors in `GoogleAiOverviewHide.scss`.
 - This filter hides only the **AI Overview** — it does **not** remove or hide the “AI mode” tab/button.

 ---